 In addition, the Egyptians had a goddess named Unut (or Wenet) who was depicted as part-snake or part-hare.
-The Egyptians also had other hare deities, including one who guarded the halls of the underworld, or the world of the dead.
+Furthermore, the Egyptians had other hare deities, including one who guarded the halls of the underworld.

 In a number of African cultures, the hare is depicted much in the same way as in Native American cultures.
 That is, the hare is a mischievous trickster.
 In fact, one African folktale was the precursor to the American story about Brer Rabbit.